30 BCPTA CEs + 6 hours of group consultation

 1. Understand the importance of cultural humility and diversity in play therapy.

-2. Learn how culture and identity shape a child’s experience in therapy.
+2. Learn how culture and identity shape a child’s experience in therapy, exploring practical ways to make play therapy, including sand tray, inclusive and culturally responsive.

-3. Explore cultural considerations in PT such as toy selection
+3. Explore cultural considerations in play therapy such as toy selection.

-4. Explore neurodiversity and ableism in PT and having a multi-sensory space
+4. Explore neurodiversity and ableism in play therapy, emphasizing the need for a multi-sensory space.

 a.
 When play is not progressing